NinjasCL-archive/oneclick-rest-api/README.md

 If you are using PHP is highly recommended using [https://github.com/guzzle/guzzle](https://github.com/guzzle/guzzle) for creating a client.

+Some tests were made using *mocha* and *chai* in nodejs.
+Execute them using *npm test* inside the test directory.

 ## Security
 Ensure that only the *api/* directory can be viewed in browsers.